michaelcale/books/books/go/0400-context/020-using-a-context-to-cancel-work.md

 A `select` with `default` clause is non-blocking.
 If there's nothing in the `ctx.Done()` channel, we don't wait for values and immediately execute `default` part, which is where the logic of the program lives.

-We can see in our test that if timeout is greater that 100 ms, the function finishes.
+We can see in our test that if timeout is greater than 100 ms, the function finishes.

 If timeout is smaller than 100 ms, `ctx.Done()` channel is signalled, we detect it in `longMathOp` and return `ctx.Err()`.